ammaarsaiyed/obsidian-notes/Islam/Sirah/Ash-Shifa-Memorise.md

 ***

 So someone who knows the Qur'an must praise Allah, be thankful for His blessing, remember Him, rely on Him, seek His help, desire Him and cling to Him.
 He must remember death and prepare for it.
 He should fear his wrong actions and hope for his Lord's pardon. **His fear when his health is good should be stronger since he does not know what his seal will be.
 When he is close to dying, his hope should be stronger in himself because of his good opinion of Allah.**

+***

+It is reported from Ibn 'Umar that the Messenger of Allah, may Allah bless him and grant him peace, said, " If someone recites the Qur'an without its correct grammar, an angel is entrusted to him to write for him, as is revealed, ten good deeds for every letter.
+When he uses correct grammar for some of it and fails to do so for some of it, two angels are entrusted who write down every letter with twenty good deeds.
+If he inflects it correctly, four angels are entrusted to him to write down seventy good deeds for every letter."